 "Within every woman there lives a powerful force, filled with good instincts, passionate creativity, and ageless knowing.
 She is the Wild Woman, who represents the instinctual nature of women.
 But she is an endangered species." - Clarissa Pinkola Estes, PHD -Women who Run with the WolvesThere's not a lot of wise women archetypes in the movies - maybe that's because they were all burnt at the stake in the gynocide of the Middle Ages.
 We've largely forgotten how cool they can be.
-When they've appeared they've either come on as wizened old crones (hence not a sexual threat), pedantic humanitarians, and/or fantasmagorical spirits.
-There are real-life icons like Jane Goodall (left), healers (Mother Theresa), TV earth mothers (Oprah), first ladies, scientists, surgeons, pilots, astronauts, and they abound in fairy tales but in la cinema?
-They are few and far between.
+When they've appeared they've either come on as wizened old crones (hence not a sexual threat), pedantic humanitarians, buzzkill church ladies and/or fantasmagorical spirits.
+There are real-life icons like Jane Goodall (left), healers (Mother Theresa), TV earth mothers (Oprah), first ladies, scientists, surgeons, pilots, astronauts, and they abound in fairy tales and myth.

 “Sometimes the one who is running from the Life/Death/Life nature insists on thinking of love as a boon only.
 Yet love in its fullest form is a series of deaths and rebirths.
 We let go of one phase, one aspect of love, and enter another.
 Passion dies and is brought back.
 Pain is chased away and surfaces another time.
-To love means to embrace and at the same time to withstand many endings, and many many beginnings- all in the same relationship.”She has, as Estes notes, the ability to love even death, and failure, and rejection, to let go of her children without a thought for herself, to take all that comes as rungs on a spiritual ladder, to nurture without conditions and expectations of reciprocation...
+To love means to embrace and at the same time to withstand many endings, and many many beginnings- all in the same relationship.”The wild wise woman has, as Estes notes, the ability to love even death, and failure, and rejection, as well as their opposites.
+She knows how to let go of her children (or neither bemoan the lack of) without a thought, never resisting heartbreak any more than the sky resists a passing cloud, to take all that comes as rungs on a single winding ladder, to nurture without conditions, to look upon all god's and man's works with the loving nonjudgmental eye with which she'd view her grandchild's ballet recital...
 Jung wrote of the 'whole self' and discovery of one's true nature as essential to one's ability to be a good parent: "Nothing has a stronger influence psychologically on their environment and especially on their children than the unlived life of the parent."
-Guiding her to the life fulfilled are the archetypes.
-The following wild, wise women--mothers, queens, doctors, spirits, and warriors, have lived that unlived life, to the benefit of all us children.
+Guiding the wise wild woman towards the universal life are the archetypes.
+Mothers, queens, doctors, spirits, and warriors, have lived that life, to the benefit of all us children.

-Cate Blanchett - Elizabeth: The Golden Age (2007)
+1. Cate Blanchett - Elizabeth: The Golden Age (2007)

 "Blown by the wind with an umbrella, she comes down from the clouds in response to the Banks' advertisement for a nanny.
 Her personality can be abrasive at times.
 She is not very sympathetic to the children other than in the Disney movie adaptation.
 There have been many questions as to whether Mary Poppins is human or not (perhaps an extraterrestrial disguised as a human)--that is for the reader to decide.
 P.L Travers said that Mary Poppins is 'a pretty young woman, a nurturing mother and a wise old woman, all in one.'
 Thus, Mary Poppins may be a reference to the "Triple Goddess," a frequently occurring archetype in many world cultures." -- Woo Factor